 Veterinary students must learn the anatomy and physiology of animals in great detail.
 Physically seeing and touching an animal to understand its musculoskeletal system is a very valuable experience, but often poses a problem for professors.
 The use of cadavers is most common, but there are ethical and financial concerns that arise with those [1], so people have begun to turn to 3D printed models.
 Currently, most models do not match the detail in the structure or function of the animal as is necessary, and while there are numerous skeleton models and even some musculoskeletal models, none of the existing products have muscles and bones that articulate and can attach/detach the muscles.
-Taking on this challenge, the team decided to design a model that will require 3D printing dog hindlimb bones and attaching stuffed nylon/spandex fabric (cut to muscle shape) to the bones at the proper insertion points.
-To attach the muscle to the bones, neodymium magnets will be attached to the muscle and glued into a 3D printed piece that represents the actual surface area of the bone that the muscle attaches to.
-The model will be tested to determine how durable and accurate it is, measuring any changes in attachment force as the model is flexed and extended a hundred times and verifying through a survey presented to first-year veterinary students that the model accurately represents a dog hindlimb.
+Taking on this challenge, the team decided to design a model made of 3D printed dog hindlimb bones and attaching silicone muscles to the bones at the proper insertion points.
+To attach the muscle to the bones, magnetic strips were superglued to both the bone and muscle, cut to a shape representative of the actual surface area of the bone that the muscle attaches to.
+The model was flexed and extended a fifty times and verifying through a survey presented to first-year veterinary students that the model accurately and intuitively represented a dog hindlimb.
 With an accurate, reliable model, veterinary students will learn dog anatomy more easily, safely, and cost-effectively.